hpuri2/hpuri2/README.md

 - 👋 Hi, I’m   Harshana Puri
-- 👀 I’m interested in Machine learning algorithms
+- 👀 I’m interested in Machine learning algorithms and Marketing analytics
 - 🌱 I’m currently working on neural networks.
 - 💞️ I’m looking to collaborate on machine learning models.
 - 📫 How to reach me puriharshana@gmail.com